zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ### Installing the Cross Memory Server using the script

-For users who have sufficient authority under their user ID on the z/OS instance where they are installing the Cross Memory Server, a convenience script is provided in `xmem-server/zowe-install-apf-server.sh`.
-If this script does not exist, review the section [Creating the xmem-server/zss directory](#Creating-the-xmem-server/zss-directory).

-- The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWES.IS` FACILITY class, and grants READ access to the ZOWESVR user ID.
+Users with sufficient z/OS authority can install the Cross Memory Server using a script.
+The script, `xmem-server/zowe-install-apf-server.sh`, reads configuration parameters from the  `xmem-server/zowe-install-apf-server.yaml` file.
+The script creates the APF authorized load library, copies the load modules, creates the PROCLIB, defines the `ZWES.IS` FACILITY class, and grants READ access to the STC user under which the ZOWESVR started task runs.
+It does not perform the following tasks:

+- Grant READ access to the STC user under which the ZWESAUX started task runs, which is recommended.
+You must grant access by following the step "Configure SAF" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
-- The script does not create the PPT entry, which you must do manually using the steps described in the step "Add PPT entries to the system PARMLIB" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
+- Create the required PPT entries.
+You must create these by following the step "Add PPT entries to the system PARMLIB" in the [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.
-- The script will not create anything for the ICSF cryptographic services.
-These are described in step "Configure an ICSF cryptographic services environment" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server).
+- Configure anything for ICSF cryptographic services.
+If you have this environment, follow the step "Configure an ICSF cryptographic services environment" in [Manually installing the Zowe Cross Memory Server](#manually-installing-the-zowe-cross-memory-server) documentation above.

-Because the parameters that are used to control the script are contained in the file `xmem-server/zowe-install-apf-server.yaml`, you must edit this file before running the `zowe-install-apf-server.sh` script with appropriate values.
+#### Installing using the script

+1. Specify the following data set parameters in the `xmem-server/zowe-install-apf-server.yaml` file:

 ```
  # Datasets that APF server will be installed into